-The GPPL is a cornerstone of the community.
-Sponsorships must not undermine the integrity of the noncommercial public space that the Library provides.
-In developing sponsorship arrangements, the Library will:
+GPPL is a cornerstone of the community.
+Sponsorships must not undermine the integrity of the noncommercial public space that GPPL provides.
+In developing sponsorship arrangements, GPPL will:

-- Safeguard the equity of access to library services and not allow sponsorship agreements to give an unfair advantage to, or cause discrimination against, any sectors of the community; - Protect its principle of intellectual freedom and equity of access to its programs, services, and collections; - Protect the confidentiality of user records; - Not permit sponsors to have an undue impact on the polices and practices of the Library or information provided by the Library (eg. materials selection, choice of service provider, etc.), or to influence or alter the basic goals and objectives of Library programs and services; - Not seek or accept sponsorships for programs, events, services, or activities involving or targeted to children from companies whose products cannot be legally sold or distributed to children or from companies whose products are inappropriate for use by children; - Not allow direct marketing of products to children, except where relevant educational material is promoted in conjunction with programs.
+- Safeguard the equity of access to library services and not allow sponsorship agreements to give an unfair advantage to, or cause discrimination against, any sectors of the community; - Protect its principles of intellectual freedom and equity of access to programs, services, and collections; - Protect the confidentiality of user records; - Not permit sponsors to have an undue impact on GPPL's polices and practices or information provided by GPPL (i.e. materials selection, choice of service provider, etc.), or to influence or alter the basic goals and objectives of GPPL programs and services; - Not seek or accept sponsorships for programs, events, services, or activities involving or targeted to children from companies whose products cannot be legally sold or distributed to children or from companies whose products are inappropriate for use by children; - Not allow direct marketing of products to children, except where relevant educational material is promoted in conjunction with programs.